Commission Impossible: How and why the FCC created net neutrality

 The rule of thumb is industries always lobby for the regulator that would give them the least trouble.

 It wasn’t for a few years that this power was really put to the test.
-The FCC had told Comcast to stop throttling bittorrent traffic in 2007, and Comcast took them to court, saying hey, you don’t regulate us.
+The FCC told Comcast to stop throttling BitTorrent traffic in 2007, and Comcast took them to court, saying hey, you don’t regulate us.
 Believe it or not, the case took three years to settle.
 And in 2010, the court basically told the FCC that its so-called ancillary authority was bunk.

 If you don’t have a proper law saying you can regulate information services, the court said, you can’t just apply one you think is close enough.
 This basically exempted broadband companies, which the FCC had itself opted not to consider telecoms in order to save trouble, from their oversight altogether!
 The FCC had played itself.

 Now, you may remember that a lot happened between 2007 and 2010.
-Mobile and landline broadband continued to explode, smartphones were changing the consumer landscape, and a new President had stepped in, bringing with him a new FCC Commissioner and a new set of priorities.
+Mobile and landline broadband continued to explode, smartphones were changing the consumer landscape and a new president had stepped in, bringing with him a new FCC Commissioner and a new set of priorities.

 Among those priorities were expanding broadband access and creating some kind of net neutrality framework, which had been discussed for a decade and even proposed in Congress, but no one had yet made stick.
 And unfortunately, the Comcast case had clipped the FCC’s wings but good.

-Now, for a while, the FCC considered taking the L, fading into the background, and just letting the FTC do its thing.
+Now, for a while, the FCC considered taking the L, fading into the background and just letting the FTC do its thing.
 They had no beef with the other Commission, just a few run-ins here and there over borderline cases.
 But there was one big problem with letting go.
-Not that the FTC wasn’t going do its job, but that it wasn’t going to do the job that needed doing: establishing strong, proactive net neutrality rules.
+Not that the FTC wasn’t going to do its job, but that it wasn’t going to do the job that needed doing: establishing strong, proactive net neutrality rules.

 The FTC was doing its job well, it just wasn’t the job that needed doing.